chhzh123/bril-dev/Lesson12/README.md

 # of instructions: 15
 ```

 The second case involves a loop.
 The test program can be found [here](https://github.com/chhzh123/bril-dev/blob/master/Lesson12/test/loopcond.json).
 The traced program is exactly the same as loop unrolling, so no loop overhead is introduced after tracing.
 The number of instructions is greatly reduced as shown below, which shows the effectiveness of my JIT compiler.
-However, the downside of this is that the size of the generated program will be large, which can be tackled by changing the starting point of the trace to the beginning of the loop.
+However, the downside of this is that the size of the generated program will be large, but it can be tackled by changing the starting point of the trace to the beginning of the loop.

 ```bash
 > python3 bvm.py -f test/loopcond.json